arunravishankar/arunravishankar.github.io/research.md

 3. [Horizon instability of the extremal BTZ black hole](documents/APS_Talk_2019.pdf) - presented at The American Physical Society, April Meeting 2019 in Denver, CO, USA.
 4. [The Aretakis instability of extreme asymptotically AdS black holes](documents/CMI_Arun_Ravishankar.pdf) - invited talk at Chennai Mathematical Institute and The Institute of Mathematical Sciences, Chennai, India.

+## Pre-doctoral research

+My research interests before I started my doctoral studies were primarily directed towards the foundations of quantum physics.

+I was first introduced during a reading project to the EPR paper and Bell's inequalities which seemed to me to be an extremely strong result that nature is non-local!
+Through some reading I came across the body of work that seemed to overcome a lot of the problems of 'Copenhagen' Quantum theory and described quantum physics with particles moving in trajectories while still recovering all known formalisms and results - Bohmian mechanics.
+So I went on to work with Dr. Detlef Duerr at Ludwig Maximilians Universitaet, Munich, Germany on my Master's thesis on studying a way to describe time of arrival statistics in quantum theory.
+Conventional quantum theory does not allow the existence of a time operator because its canonical conjugate operator, the Hamiltonian, is a positive self-adjoint operator.
+However, we do observe phenomena such as the decay of a radioactive substance, emitting particles towards a detector, where we observe an arrival time distribution.
+Since conventional quantum theory doesn't provide us a formalism to help us describe this phenomenon, we used Positive-Operator-Valued-Measures (POVMs) to describe the arrival time statistics in the context of Bohmian mechanics.

+During my time in Munich, I got interested in various ideas in the foundations of quantum physics.
+For the latter part of my time there, realizing the problems with the ad-hoc procedure to remove infinities that appeared in Quantum Electrodynamics (renormalization) which still gave extremely accurate predictions about the nature of reality, I tried to look at what I could learn from Wheeler and Feynman's attempt to come up with an underlying description of how a theory could look without needing this ad-hoc procedure of renormalization.
+The hope was to use the idea of advanced and retarded actions to somehow describe the Lamb shift in QED.
+Alas, I wasn't able to make much progress (after all, geniuses like Feynman had difficulties in making progress in this direction).
+I still am extremely curious about how one could overcome the difficulties of renormalization in quantum field theories.

+With the idea of learning about techniques in computing the self-force, I moved to Arizona to work with my now advisor Dr. Samuel Gralla
+I worked on studying Wheeler-Feynman Electrodynamics and